rugbyprof/4663-Cryptography/Assignments/A03/README.md

 ### Second (medium)

-Now do the same for [ciphertext_2.txt](ciphertext_2.txt) and substitue again based on frequency.
+Now do the same for [ciphertext_2.txt](ciphertext_2.txt) and substitute again based on frequency.
 This one doesn't line up perfectly, but close enough to not make it too hard.
 This one is not as common as the first.
 But it is part of an extremely famous book.
 And part of a famous movie rant.
 So, good luck.

 ### Deliverables